 Here is a plot of average (over folds) AUROC vs number of samples:

-I was surprised when I saw this for the first time.
+I was surprised when I saw this plot the first time.
 The collective wisdom that I've ingested is something like: "don't bother using complex models for tiny data."
 But this doesn't seem true for these 108 datasets.
 Even at the low end, AutoGluon works very well, and LightGBM/Random Forest handily beat out the two linear models.
 There's an odd peak in the model where the linear models suddenly do better - I don't think it's meaningful.

 Linear models don't just generalize worse regardless of dataset size - they also have higher generalization variance.
 Note the one strange SVC outlier.
 Another SVC mystery...